 - 1. Nursing will notify all departments involved with resident care when a resident is placed on linen precautions or isolation. - 2.
-When a patient/resident is placed on linen precautions or isolation, Housekeeping/Laundry will provide Nursing with a linen hamper, red bags. - 3.
-Attach the red bags linen hamper stand. - 4.
+When a patient/resident is placed on linen precautions or isolation, Housekeeping/Laundry will provide Nursing with a linen hamper, canvas/mesh outer bags, and yellow infectious bags. - 3.
+Nursing will place the linen hamper in the resident's room, along with a supply of canvas/mesh bags. - 4.
+Attach the canvas/mesh bag to the linen hamper stand. - 5.
 All soiled linen is placed in the hamper.
 Staff must be careful to keep soiled linen away from their uniform.
-Soiled linen also must never be placed on the floor. - 5.
-Close the red bag when $\frac{1}{2}$ full and also at the end of each shift. - 6.
-Remove the closed bag from the hamper.
+Soiled linen also must never be placed on the floor. - 6.
+Close the canvas/mesh bag when 1⁄2 full and also at the end of each shift.

+7. Remove the closed bag from the hamper.
 Take it to the door of the room.
-A second person outside of the room shall have a large red plastic bag cuffed over their hands.
-The red bag is then placed inside of the clear plastic bag, being careful not to contaminate the outside of the outer bag.
-The cuff of the outer bag is then lifted up and the bag is tied. - 7.
-The staff member outside the room places it in the laundry barrel labeled "ISOLATION LINEN"; and returns the "Isolation Linen" barrel to the soiled utility room. - 8.
-The soiled laundry is transported to the Laundry room by Maintenance and/or Housekeeping/Laundry personnel on a regular basis throughout the day. - 9.
+A second person outside of the room shall have a large yellow plastic bag cuffed over their hands.
+The canvas/mesh bag is then placed inside of the yellow plastic bag, being careful not to contaminate the outside of the outer bag.
+The cuff of the outer bag is then lifted up and the bag is tied.

+- 8. The staff member outside the room places it in the laundry barrel labeled "ISOLATION LINEN"; and returns the "Isolation Linen" barrel to the soiled utility room. - 9.
+The soiled laundry is transported to the Laundry room by Maintenance and/or Housekeeping/Laundry personnel on a regular basis throughout the day. - 10.
 Follow established handwashing procedures throughout this entire process.